cristian-guerrero/legion-go-tricks/README.md

 Allows for managing back button remaps, controller RGB lights, toggle touchpad on/off, etc

-You can also enable custom fan curves, but this is an experimental feature that [requires manual setup](https://github.com/aarron-lee/LegionGoRemapper/#custom-fan-curves)
+You can also enable custom fan curves, confirmed functional on bios v29

 - note that this uses the exact same functionality as LegionSpace on Windows, so it has the same limitations
-- custom fan curves might need additional bios updates from Lenovo to be fully functional
 - back button remapping should not be used w/ PS5 controller emulation

 ### CSS Loader Plugin - Themes